mmahalwy/cryptoexchanges/README.md

 # cryptoexchanges

 An all in one library for the various cryptocurrency exchanges.
+This library takes inspiration from [ccxt](https://github.com/ccxt/ccxt).

 ### Getting started
 ```